 Cardiac performance after recovery depends largely on how much functioning myocardium survives the acute attack.
 Acute damage adds to scars from previous infarcts.
 When > 50% of LV mass is damaged, prolonged survival is unusual.

 Treatment is designed to relieve distress, interrupt thrombosis, reverse ischemia, limit infarct size, reduce cardiac workload, and prevent and treat complications.
 An ACS is a medical emergency; outcome is greatly influenced by rapid diagnosis and treatment.

 Treatment occurs simultaneously with diagnosis.
 A reliable IV route must be established, O2 given (typically 2 L by nasal cannula), and continuous single-lead ECG monitoring started.
-Prehospital interventions by ambulance personnel (including ECG, chewed aspirin (325 mg), early thrombolysis when indicated and possible, and triage to the appropriate hospital where primary PCI is available) can reduce risk of mortality and complications.
+Prehospital interventions by emergency medical personnel (including ECG, chewed aspirin [325 mg], early thrombolysis when indicated and possible, and triage to the appropriate hospital where primary PCI is available) can reduce risk of mortality and complications.
 Early diagnostic data and response to treatment can help determine the need for and timing of revascularization when primary PCI is not possible (see see Revascularization Modalities and Indications).

 Patients with suspected NSTEMI and intermediate or high risk should be admitted to an inpatient care unit or CCU.
 Those with STEMI should be admitted to a CCU.